Emergency and council services are likely to be overwhelmed during a disaster and may not be able to respond to every issue immediately.

 During disasters, councils and emergency services aren't the only ones responding.
 Communities have many of the skills and resources needed to solve problems and help each other.
 Community Emergency Hubs are a way for people to work together to solve problems locally while still coordinating with councils about really big problems.

 Your first priority is to do what you can to make you and your households safe.
-If you can help other households, or need help in yours, go out and check with your neighbours.
+If you can help other households or need help with yours, go out and check with your neighbours.

 If there are people In your neighbourhood who are able to help others or need help themselves, check the surrounding streets to see what can be done.
 Many problems can be solved at this level.

 Then go to your local Community Emergency Hub

 Hubs are a place for the community to congregate and coordinate their response to assist each other.
 They are not reliant on the physical building, so if the place where a Hub starts becomes unsuitable, you can always move to a better venue.